 Want to Make Money From Your Backyard Farm?

 💲Get these 9 secrets to starting a backyard farm business and start making money on your backyard farm.💲

 Be Honest In Your Dealings

 The safety of the buyer should always come first.
-If the people insist that they want the animal, go ahead with the sale.
+If the people insist that they want the animal, go ahead with the sale unless you think it will endanger the animal.
 You will walk away with a clear mind because you told them what they were getting into.

 Now if you think they will cause harm to the animal I would have on your website, sales posts, and anywhere else that you reserve the right to decline a sale.

 If an animal is not worth the price you normally sell your animal for, lower the price.
 Every breeder will have a few babies that come from their best rabbits that just are not quite what they should be.